 On May 18, the official Report on The State of North America’s Birds was released by Catherine McKenna, the federal Environment Minister at the Museum of Nature in Ottawa.
 A simultaneous event to launch the Report was held at the Canadian Embassy in Washington, DC.
 This initiative was developed by the North American Bird Conservation Initiative (NABCI), and is the result of a unique collaborative effort of scientists, governments, non-government organizations (including Nature Canada), and other partners and citizen scientists from Canada, the US and Mexico..

-The Report presents a “balanced” picture that there are some good things to counterbalance the many bad things happening to bird populations, but the fact that jumps at me is that only 14% of our collective bird species are doing well.
+The Report presents a “balanced” picture that there are some good things to counterbalance the many bad things happening to bird populations, but the fact that jumps out is that only 14% of our collective bird species are doing well.
 Contrast that with the 37% that are of high conservation concern (require immediate attention or risk extinction) and the 49% that are of moderate conservation concern (including species such as Common Nighthawk, Barn Swallow and Eastern Meadowlark that are in long-term decline and considered species at risk in Canada), and it is hard not to feel a bit gloomy.

 The Report assesses the conservation status of all 1,154 bird species that occur in Canada, the continental United States and Mexico, presenting a report card on how species are doing across the nine major North American ecosystems.
 It is also an excellent demonstration of the power of birds, and the growing power of citizen science.
 Tens of thousands of Canadians, Americans, and Mexicans contributed bird observation data to help produce an unprecedented continent-wide assessment of North America’s birds